awankhede/RetailAPI/README.markdown

 ## Installation

-Make sure you have the following tools installed in the project.
+Make sure you have the following tools installed in the project: Java, Java IDE, Maven, MongoDB, Postman

 I used the Homebrew Formulae suite to install tools that were not already installed in my workspace as they have an efficient process for downloading tools:
-Java, Java IDE, Maven, MongoDB, Postman

-###Homebrew (Optional Step)
+HOMEBREW (Optional Step)

 Optional step to download homebrew to aide with the installation of all the tools.

 Follow this [installation guide](https://docs.brew.sh/Installation) to download Homebrew.

-###Java
+JAVA

 Make sure that you have Java correctly installed in your local workspace.